Nullarbor East To West – Koonalda Caves S.A. to Border Village S.A.

 So where you can get fuel on the Nullarbor?
 Our Interactive Map of fuel stops across the Nullarbor will give you all the info you need.

-Back onto the Eyre Highway and travelling west again.
-At least we had the wind behind us.
+Leaving Koonalda Station, we drove back down to the Eyre highway and turned left towards Border Village.
 This part of the Great Australian Bight is feared by sailors.
 A couple of really good viewing areas showed us why…

 The ocean was a boiling cauldron, smashing up against the giant limestone cliffs.
 The photos simply don’t do it justice.

-Old Eyre Highway takes you to the eastern edge of Border Village.
-Its surface is hard rock all the way.
+The road surface is pretty savage… hardly surprising since you’re on a massive limestone plain.
 When it was the main route, it would have been a nightmare journey – hard limestone rock for hundreds of kms, huge corrugations, bottomless pits of bull dust, then mud in the wet.

 Old tyre tubes are still strewn along the road.
 It wasn’t unusual to carry 6 spare tyres back in the days of cross-ply tyres and tubes.
 Then you’d be repairing tubes on the side of the road once they were all used up.

 The old highway looks lonely now.
 Bushes and trees grow out of the surface and it has a slightly spooky and abandoned feel.
-One day we’ll re-trace the old highway.
 If you decide to travel this road, be aware it’s very remote and really is the “road less travelled”.
 Be prepared.

-Ray Gilleland has written a fascinating account of his daily struggles with the Old Eyre Highway.
+Ray Gilleland wrote a fascinating account of his daily struggles with the Old Eyre Highway.
 He was a long-distance truck driver from Sydney to Perth and return in the 1950’s.
-Called “The Nullarbor Kid”, it’s well worth reading – a living history of times gone by.
+Called “The Nullarbor Kid”, it’s well worth reading… a living history of times gone by.

-Border Village is a popular rest area for professional drivers… and a popular point for travellers attempting to eat thirty oranges before they cross over the border.
+How best to summarise Border Village?
+Well, it’s a popular rest area for professional drivers… and a popular point for travellers attempting to eat thirty oranges before they cross over the border.

 Get your BONUS Guide: